idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 interface.
 The following example provides a detailed explanation of the steps involved to use the solid properties materials in other MOOSE objects, and the syntax required in the input file.

-This example is for a problem where thermal conductivity and its derivative are needed in a kernel.
+This example is for a problem where thermal conductivity is needed in a kernel.
 An example input file syntax using this kernel and the Solid Properties module is also provided.
 Similar steps would be followed for other material properties.